Estonia: Agriculture and forestry

-Historically, Estonia has been the northernmost country that can grow grain for export.

 In the 1990s, agricultural significance in the economy declined sharply as large Soviet-era collective farms were dismantled and privatised.
 In recent years, large enterprises have once again become dominant, while smaller farms focus on niche markets, organic farming, and rural tourism.
 Recent years have seen an increase in Estonia's cultivated land, with approximately 1.05 million hectares of arable land and 0.24 million hectares of natural grasslands recorded by 2019.
 Estonia has one of the largest average farm sizes within the EU at 62 hectares per farm, with around 78% of farmland owned by entities managing at least 100 hectares – far above the EU average of 49% for this ownership category.
 Estonia ranks second in Europe, following Austria, in the proportion of farmland under organic cultivation.

-About 95% of the fish caught in Estonia's waters comes from the Baltic Sea, with the remainder sourced from inland waters.
-Distance fishing is also practiced.
-The Baltic Sea fisheries distinguish between migratory species, such as sprat, herring, cod, and salmon, which are subject to EU quotas, and local species, such as perch and pike, which are managed domestically.
-Despite stringent regulations, Estonian fish stocks face significant challenges, including habitat loss, overfishing, and decreased spawning areas.
-In response, Estonia has introduced conservation initiatives to protect vulnerable fish species and enhance breeding programmes.

-The forestry sector is a significant contributor to Estonian economy.
-The Estonian government aims to establish sustainable annual harvest levels that align with EU climate objectives, while the industry pushes for higher harvest quotas to ensure profitability and job security.
-Conversely, conservationists advocate for reduced logging to safeguard biodiversity and fulfill climate commitments.
-Currently, the government maintains a harvest threshold of at least 9.5 million m^{3} to balance economic impacts and environmental goals.
-However, inventories indicate serious over-harvesting, leading to intensified debates about how to sustain the timber industry while protecting Estonia's rich biodiversity.
-Since at least 2009, logging has increased significantly across both private and protected lands, including national parks.
-While Estonia's logging practices need to be reduced to enhance biodiversity and achieve carbon sequestration goals, the sector continues to expand; in 2022, the state forestry agency RMK reported a record profit of 1.4 billion euros.
+As of 2012, Estonia had forests that covered 48% of the land.
+Since at least 2009, there has been a substantial increase in logging, and logging occurs not only nationwide in private land, but even in supposedly protected land like the national park.
+Estonia needs to cut significantly less forest to retain biodiversity and meet the country's carbon sequestration goal, but it is increasing, and in 2022 the government ministry responsible for forestry, the RMK, reported a record profit of 1.4 billion euros.